 When doctors prescribe anticoagulant treatments, we try to minimize the risk of the thrombus increasing or breaking (and going to the lung) but at the same time, making sure that the risk of bleeding does not increase much.
 This balance sometimes is very difficult to achieve.

-Hemorrhage is the weak point of the anticoagulant therapy, reason why in everyday tasks like when shaving or brushing our teeth we bleed, and menstrual bleeding may be heavier if we take anticoagulants.
+Bleeding is the weak point of the anticoagulant therapy, reason why in everyday tasks like when shaving or brushing our teeth we bleed, and menstrual bleeding may be heavier if we take anticoagulants.

 We can also bleed from small blows or cuts.
 Therefore we recommend patients to refrain from doing contact sports, such as football, rugby, mountain biking, skiing, while on anticoagulant therapy.
 A blow, that otherwise would only cause a bruise with no greater consequence, in a patient taking anticoagulants could become a serious hemorrhage.
 We furthermore advise you to be careful to not cut or prick yourself (in the kitchen, at work…).